bgoonz/gists-revamp/by-extension/markdown/React-In.h.md

 The router would break down the full `/users/:userId/photos` path to two parts: `/users`, `:userId`.

-The `Profile` component’s props would have access to the `:userId` part of the `http://localhost:3000/users/:userId/photos` URL through the `props` with router parameter information.
-You would access the the `match` prop’s parameters (`props.match.params`).
-If you are using the `render` prop of the `Route` component, make sure to spread the props back into the component if you want it to know about the “match” parameters.
+The `Profile` component's props would have access to the `:userId` part of the `http://localhost:3000/users/:userId/photos` URL through the `props` with router parameter information.
+You would access the the `match` prop's parameters (`props.match.params`).
+If you are using the `render` prop of the `Route` component, make sure to spread the props back into the component if you want it to know about the "match" parameters.

     // Route's `render` prop allows you to pass the `users`
     // prop and spread the router `props`. render={(props) => <Profile users={users} {...props} />}

 The `params` object would then have a property of `userId` which would hold the value of the `:userId` _wildcard_ value.
-Let’s render the `userId` parameter in a user profile component.
+Let's render the `userId` parameter in a user profile component.
 Take a moment to create a `Profile.js` file with the following code:

     // ./src/Profile.js
     import React from "react";